-Conjuration is a relatively new discipline.
-The Sable Magical Oversight Committee has only recently decided that it forms its own class seperate from Mech-Tech and Industrial.
+Conjuration is a relatively new discipline, having been seperated from Mech-Tech and Industrial.
 It is the only class of magic not taught at basic level.

 While many of the techniques are similar to those involved in setting powering spells into items, which is the life-blood of Mech-Tech, whereas a Mech-Tech mage needs to begin with the innate items he needs and enchants them, conjuration involves the mage creating the item from its basic, unworked materials – and in some cases even apparently from nothing – and giving it purpose.